Chelsoconn/225/225 Notes.md

 // => hello, undefined undefined
 ```

-So here bc `greeting` was passed in, we have access to it but we don;t have access to the john object and it's properties
+So here bc `greeting` was passed in, we have access to it but we don't have access to the john object and it's properties

 You can also update the receiving function (`repeatThreeTimes`) by adding an extra parameter to the function and pass in the desired context: